 Gardening Jobs for June

-- Keep on top of your watering schedule – We all love a bit of sun, plants included!
-But there’s nothing worse than that dried-up, dehydrated feeling.
-Make sure your plants are watered regularly during dry periods.
+We all love a bit of sun, plants included!
+But there’s nothing worse than that dried-up, dehydrated feeling, so make sure your plants are watered regularly during dry periods.

-- Harvest your produce – Depending on your vegetable gardening schedule, you may have produce that is ready to be harvested by June.
-Veg like early potatoes, carrots, lettuce, peas and more may be ready to make their way into the kitchen, but again, this depends on your personal schedule and whether your vegetable plants are ready.
+Depending on your vegetable gardening schedule, you may have produce that is ready to be harvested in June.
+Veggies like early potatoes, carrots, lettuce, and peas may be ready to make their way into the kitchen, but again, this depends on your personal schedule and whether your vegetable plants are ready.

-- Plant out indoor seedlings – Have you been growing seeds indoors or in your greenhouse over the spring months?
-Well, by now they’re probably ready for planting out in their final position.
+If you’ve been growing seeds indoors or in your greenhouse over the spring months, they could be ready for planting out in their final position.
 Like harvesting, this will depend on your individual schedule and the stage of growth your seedlings are in.
-In either case, keep a close eye on them and move them out into the big, wide outdoor world when they look ready!
+In either case, keep a close eye on them and move them outside when they look ready!

-- Weed regularly – Give your plants the best chance to thrive by keeping on top of weeds that might threaten their health and well-being.
+Give your plants the best chance to thrive by keeping on top of weeds that might threaten their growth.

-- Deadhead spring flowers – Whilst you might be excited about what to sow in June to bring new life to your garden, it’s essential not to forget about the flowers you’ve already grown!
-Regular deadheading helps your flowers last longer and prevents them from self-seeding.
+Whilst you might be excited about bringing new life to your garden this summer, it’s essential not to forget about the flowers you’ve already grown!
+Regular deadheading helps your flowers last longer and prevents them from self-seeding (which marks the end of their life cycle).

 Order Gardening Essentials from Fothergill’s

-Now that you’ve got a better idea of what to plant in June and what gardening jobs for June you need to add to your to-do list, it’s time to order some supplies from Fothergill’s.
-We’ve got endless garden tools and garden accessories to make your time in the garden that much easier, whether you’re sowing, planting, or just maintaining your garden.
+Now that you’ve got a better idea of what to sow in June, and what gardening jobs you need to add to your to-do list, it’s time to order some supplies from Fothergill’s.
+We’ve got a wide range of tools and accessories to make your time in the garden that much easier, whether you’re sowing, planting, or just maintaining.

-If you’ve got any further questions about what to sow in June in the UK, don’t hesitate to contact us or dig deeper into our gardening blog!
+If you’ve got any further questions about what to sow in June, don’t hesitate to contact us or dig deeper into our gardening blog for even more advice and inspiration!